 The development of a sense of ethical responsibility to society, colleagues, and clients are essential to our architecture program.
 Questions of personal and professional responsibility occur within the curriculum and are fundamental to the mission of the school and university.
 Several classes examine the role of architecture in a world of increasingly limited resources, while others examine the legal and ethical implications of the practice of architecture with respect to clients and users.

 Planning how to revitalize a city.
 Designing tiny homes for homeless veterans.
 Getting to know and really listen to the interests and concerns of diverse communities who will live in and interact with the built environments we construct.
 Internships at professional architecture firms.
 An annual career fair.
 Mentorship.
 Academic advising.
 Travel.
 These are a few of the ways SACD prepares our students for professional practice.
 Visit the career page to learn more about what students can expect after graduation.

 Graduates from SACD have joined professional architecture firms in Florida, New York City, Seattle, and more across the country.
 Some have started their own award-winning design firms and worked on design projects both national and international.

 As a student, you can produce a play, submit an exhibition proposal, perform on stage, and present your research to your peers.
 The Arts at USF is the community where students can start building the connections with other creative minds that will propel their careers.

 Arts Research at USF

 At USF, research in the arts expands the practice of our students, faculty and community of artists through interdisciplinary work, global explorations of perspectives and local community engagement.

 Arts Calendar of Events

-Find inspiration and let your imagination wander by attending one or more of the almost 300 yearly concerts, performances, exhibitions, lectures, symposia and festivals presented by the USF College of The Arts.
+Find inspiration and let your imagination wander by attending one or more of the over 250 yearly concerts, performances, exhibitions, lectures, symposia and festivals presented by the USF College of The Arts.